List of Los Angeles Kings players: Skaters

 Rob Blake was captain of the Kings twice during his career.

 Dustin Brown, shown here at practice, is the past captain of the Kings.

 Drew Doughty was a Norris Trophy nominee following the 2009–2010 season.

 Anze Kopitar, shown here at practice, led the Kings in scoring in 2009–10.

-Wayne Gretzky, shown here in a New York Rangers uniform, led the Kings to the 1993 Stanley Cup Finals.
+Wayne Gretzky, shown here in a New York Rangers uniform, led the Kings to the 1993 Stanley Cup Final.

 Michal Handzus signed as a free agent with the Kings in 2007.

 Wayne Simmonds was a second round pick for the kings in 2007.